 With Apple's thinner, lighter iPad Air (and now iPad Air 2) and Retina display-equipped iPad mini 3 out in the open, what's left for Apple to do?
 Rumour has it that Apple is working on a 12-inch Retina MacBook Air alongside another device, which may turn out to be a supersized version of one of the company's existing products.

-Rumor has it that the Mac maker is working on an even larger iPad, commonly referred to as the "iPad Pro."
+That's right: it's believed that the Mac maker is working on an even larger iPad, commonly referred to as the "iPad Pro" - yet more recently we've also seen references to an "iPad Air Plus."
 We've combed through all of the rumors and scuttlebutt to bring you everything we've heard so far about this alleged iPad Pro.

-Apple did something interesting with the launch of the latest full-sized iPad (aside from a total hardware revamp): Gave it a new name.
-The iPad Air alludes to the Cupertino, Calif. company adopting the naming convention of its laptop lines, the MacBook Air and Pro series, for its premiere range of tablets.
+Apple did something interesting with the launch of its fifth generation iPad (aside from a total hardware revamp): Gave it a new name.
+The iPad Air alluded to the Cupertino's company adopting the naming convention of its laptop lines, the MacBook Air and Pro series, for its premiere range of tablets.

 What is it?
 A brand new, larger iPad

 What will it cost?
 Likely somewhere between the iPad Air and MacBook Air